 - Fatigue and general malaise

 - Swollen lymph nodes

 - Weight loss and reduced appetite

 The first step in diagnosing acute lymphocytic leukemia is usually a blood test.
-If a doctor believes a patient may have leukemia, he or she may order one of several tests to examine the number and appearance of the patient’s red blood cells, white blood cells and platelets underneath a microscope.
+If a physician suspects that a patient has leukemia, he or she may order one of several tests to examine the number and appearance of the patient’s red blood cells, white blood cells and platelets underneath a microscope.

 If further testing is warranted, the next step is to obtain a sample of bone marrow.
 This can be done through aspiration with a thin, hollow needle that draws out a small amount of marrow from a bone (usually the hip bone or breast bone).
 This is typically followed by a bone marrow biopsy, which involves removing a tiny portion of bone and marrow for careful evaluation.
 Bone marrow testing can often confirm a diagnosis of leukemia, although further lab tests may be performed to identify its subtype and stage as well as the patient’s prognosis.

 At Moffitt Cancer Center, we take an individualized approach to cancer treatment.
 This means our team of leukemia specialists will consider many factors—including each patient’s age, type of leukemia and whether it has metastasized (spread to other areas of the body) and overall health—when tailoring a treatment plan to meet the patient’s needs.

 For adult patients, many acute lymphocytic leukemia treatment plans include an aggressive and long-term regimen of chemotherapy (chemo) to destroy cancer cells in the blood.
 Chemo treatment may continue for two years or so and is often divided into three phases: